International Arbitration Lawyers

 In more substantial cross-border disputes, the international arbitration process could take over a year.
 However, most cases can be resolved much quicker.
 Ideally, the award should be delivered within six months.
 Most arbitration processes are flexible and designed to meet the circumstances and needs of those involved.

-Is arbitration a better option than going to court?
+Is international arbitration a better option than going to court?

 Contact our international arbitration lawyers

-At Summit Law, we have extensive experience settling commercial disputes and international arbitration.
+Our expert international arbitration lawyers have many years experience settling commercial disputes and international arbitration.
 This includes cases seated in the UK and across the world.
 We can help draft arbitration clauses in new commercial contracts, advise on the appointment of arbitrators, and steer you through the process to ensure the best possible outcome.

 Where we do not believe that international arbitration is right for you and your business, we can also help with other dispute resolution methods such as mediation and litigation.
 With an eye on your bottom line, we ensure any disputes are resolved as quickly and cost-effectively as possible.